 The number of residents in your community comes into play when planning the size of a fitness center.
-You want to have a space large enough to serve a good number of the residents at one time, while maintaining fire safety regulations.
+You want to have a space large enough to serve a good number of the residents at one time while maintaining fire safety regulations.
 This kind of projection may be difficult, but consulting with a fitness management company such as Active Wellness will help to put this issue in perspective.

-Active Wellness has the data available to assist you in calculating projected usage based on maximum occupancy in your community, as well calculating what the maximum number of simultaneous users could be.
-These numbers will help you not only to build a fitness center that is the right size, but also to choose the right types and amounts of equipment to put in.
+Active Wellness has the data available to assist you in calculating projected usage based on maximum occupancy in your community, as well as calculating what the maximum number of simultaneous users could be.
+These numbers will help you not only to build a fitness center that is the right size but also to choose the right types and amounts of equipment to put in.
 It is also necessary information when it comes to planning out your budget for the build.

 Consider Safety in the Space

 When planning out a fitness space, there are certain safety considerations regarding equipment that must factor into the design.
 Potentially dangerous machines activities, such as cardiovascular machines or climbing walls, should be in view of anyone sitting at the lobby area, also called the control desk.
 This visual requirement will define the interior space, so it is very important to keep in mind as you plan.